 When a plastic ring shuts your beak

 One day, a clasp around his shrunken body wakes him from his slumber.
 In that moment of half-consciousness, it occurs to him that this may very well be the end, and he may not even have enough time for proper introspection.
-Perhaps this is what happens when you die, he thinks—you become weightless, and even the grip of your predator somehow feels like a gentle caress.
+He thinks perhaps this is what death feels like—you become weightless, and even the grip of your predator somehow seems like a tender caress.

 Anticipating the inevitable, he closes his eyes.
-Then the ring slides out of his beak, and he smells fish flakes.
+The ring slides out of his beak, and he smells fish flakes.
 He doesn't quite like the raw taste, but that's alright.
-Of course, he'll fly back to the trash mound for a feast as soon as this lady stops caressing him.
+Of course, he'll fly back to the mound for a feast as soon as this lady stops caressing him.